Paxos Standard (PAX) Price Hits $1.00 on Major Exchanges

-Paxos Standard (CURRENCY:PAX) traded 0% higher against the U.S. dollar during the one day period ending at 17:00 PM E.T. on February 28th.
-One Paxos Standard coin can now be bought for $1.00 or 0.00002205 BTC on cryptocurrency exchanges.
-Paxos Standard has a total market cap of $674.51 million and $87.02 million worth of Paxos Standard was traded on exchanges in the last day.
-Over the last week, Paxos Standard has traded up 0.1% against the U.S. dollar.
+Paxos Standard (CURRENCY:PAX) traded 0.4% higher against the dollar during the one day period ending at 10:00 AM Eastern on March 7th.
+Paxos Standard has a market cap of $677.80 million and approximately $58.70 million worth of Paxos Standard was traded on exchanges in the last 24 hours.
+One Paxos Standard coin can currently be purchased for about $1.00 or 0.00001982 BTC on major cryptocurrency exchanges.
+In the last week, Paxos Standard has traded 0.5% higher against the dollar.

 - HoryouToken (HYT) traded up 1.1% against the dollar and now trades at $0.0052 or 0.00000013 BTC.